 For many years, Wetheringsett has also been home to an annual summer Bible camp for young people.
 The board remains committed to enabling the ministry of Wetheringsett Camp to continue and flourish in the future.

-Throughout this relocation, we must continue to depend on our Father God.
+Following our relocation, we must continue to depend on our Father God.
 Please join us in prayer for God to open up new doors for his grace to extend so that many, many more workers can be sent in, to and from the UK and Ireland.

 Give thanks for